There are no items in your cart

 ▶️It is easy to highlight text in a computer-based IELTS exam however it is quite difficult to highlight points in a paper-based exam as you are not allowed to use a higher pen while attempting the exam.

-▶️The candidate can use Copy (CTRL) / Paste (CTRL) option to copy-paste text from the passage that reduces the typing work.
+▶️The candidate can use Copy (CTRL) / Paste (CTRL) option to copy-paste text from the passage which reduces the typing work.

 ▶️You cannot use the search option in order to look for words.